dOb-p/magnetchallenge-2/README.md

 # MagNet Challenge 2 [GitHub](https://github.com/minjiechen/magnetchallenge-2)
 <img src="img/teams.jpg" width="800">

 ## The MagNet community mourns the passing of [Haoran Li](https://github.com/haoranli1031), a wonderful person and a key contributor to the MagNet project.
 Haoran’s passion, creativity, and kindness will continue to influence our community.
 Our hearts and thoughts are with his family, friends, and colleagues across the international power electronics community.
+With the consent of his family and IEEE PELS, one of the MagNet Challenge 2 awards will be named in his honor.

 ## [News #9] MagNet Tutorial 6
 - Tutorial 6 (October 30 10am EST): [Zoom](https://princeton.zoom.us/webinar/register/WN__TWCXMfOQZSooVmE6_2PFg)